Beit Warszawa Synagogue: Courses outside Warsaw

-Plans are advancing for Step by Step classes in six key cities outside of Warsaw.
+There are plans for Step by Step classes in six key cities outside of Warsaw.
 Step by Step is a popular and successful program that provides a path to learning and in many instances to conversion.
 Dozens of graduates of the Step by Step program are members of Beit Warszawa and other Jewish groups.
 The Beit Warszawa synagogue fostered the development of the umbrella organization called Beit Polska.
 Beit Polska is active in Gdansk, Lodz, Lublin, Wroclaw, Katowice, Czestochowa and other Polish cities.

 Recognition

 Beit Polska Union of Progressive Jewish Congregations is recognized as a separate religious entity registered under number 171 of the Church Registry held by the Ministry of Interior.
 With the Polish Interior Ministry’s recognition the right of Progressive Jews to organize and pray in their own egalitarian fashion is formally recognized.

 The decision of the Ministry was upheld in administrative courts despite challenges by the "Orthodox" establishment called “Twarda.”
 “Twarda” claimed that Polish law granted it a monopoly over all things Jewish.
 The recent interference of German and Russian trained rabbis only supports the strong suspicion of intolerance from “Twarda.”
 The attempt by "Twarda" to limit religious expression is being vigorously challenged by associations of Human Rights Lawyers and by Beit Polska.

 Twarda’s hiring of one Reform Rabbi who is under the supervision of the Orthodox rabbi was met with skepticism in the entire Jewish world.
 The hiring of one Reform Rabbi after twenty years of fifteen or so Orthodox rabbis suggested not change, but a calculated attempt to pursue policies that served the Orthodox establishment and not the needs of Polish Jews.
 This has resulted in thousands of dollars expended on lawyers.

 In an interview with Beit Polska’s Rabbi Haim Dov Beliak he stated that “unsuspecting American philanthropists have often given vast sums to this the pseudo-Orthodox establishment that prefers memorial projects over building Jewish Polish life.”